 - Right-click on Executable Rules and click on Create Default Rules.

-Default rules make sure that executables are not blocked from C:\Program Files and C:\Windows folder.
-These folders contain applications Installed on the device and OS files.
+- Default rules ensure that executables are not blocked from C:\Program Files and C:\Windows folder.
+These folders contain applications installed on the device and OS files.

-A third default Allow rule is also created for Administrators.
-As per the default rule, Administrators can execute All files from any location and are not restricted by this policy.
+- A third default Allow rule is also created for Administrators.
+As per the default rule, administrators can execute all files from any location, and this policy does not restrict them.

-We can now create a custom Applocker rules to deny specific applications from executing on the device.
-I will take an example of a Google Chrome application in the next steps.
+We can now create custom Applocker rules to prevent specific applications from running on the device.
+I will use a Google Chrome application as an example in the next steps.

 - Press Windows + R to open Run Dialog box.